cunarist/class-transform/README.md

 [![npm version](https://badge.fury.io/js/class-transform.svg)](https://badge.fury.io/js/class-transform)

-Its ES6 and Typescript era.
+It's ES6 and Typescript era.
 Nowadays you are working with classes and constructor objects more than ever.
-Class-transform allows you to transform JSON or plain object to some instance of class and vice versa.
+Class-transform allows you to transform JSON or plain object into some instance of class and vice versa.
 This tool is super useful on both frontend and backend.

 ## Table of contents